erika-goodwin/a-0521-dev2/202/Blogpost.md

 1. Selecting the class 'click' by `.querySelector('.check')`
 2. Adding `.eventListner('event handler', function())`
 3. Setting event handler as click
-4. Setting `Concole.log` the value of class 'guess'
+4. Setting `Console.log` the value of class 'guess'

 Nowadays, JavaScript is a market leader.
 Some people say